Estate And Tax Law Services in Westport, CT

 Business succession issues and post-mortem transfers of certain assets often present special problems involving transfer, documentation, and valuation.
 Shea & Shea will provide you guidance, counsel and representation on all issues arising from the transfer of ownership or management of estate assets.
 For example, closely-held businesses with minority shareholders, professional businesses and real estate often present difficult issues which we can help you resolve strategically while providing proper management and required documentation.

 Tax Law and Tax Controversy

-If you have a domestic or international tax issue or need IRS defense, you should call us.
+If you have a domestic or international tax controversy or need IRS defense, you should call us.
 Shea & Shea can help you with any tax problems you may have with the United States Internal Revenue Service (“IRS”), the State of Connecticut Department of Revenue Services or the New York Department of Taxation and Finance.
-We provide representation and advice at the audit level, on appeal with the IRS or in U.S. Tax Court or state Tax Court.
+We provide representation and advice at the audit level, on appeal with the IRS, or in U.S. Tax Court or state Tax Court.
 There is hope, no matter how difficult your tax situation may seem to you.
 We are accustomed to difficult tax situations, such as, for example: